-They breathe normally and relax as they choose one of the therapeutic oxygen aromas such as mandarin orange, lavender, eucalyptus or rosemary mint.
+You breathe normally and relax as you choose one of the therapeutic oxygen aromas such as lemongrass, lavender, cherry blossom, eucalyptus and rosemary mint.

 The oxygen in oxygen bars comes from self-contained machines called oxygen concentrators (non-medical), not high-pressure cylinders, so our products are completely safe.
 All of oxygen bar equipment is compliant with the FDA and our oxygen generators are CSA and CE approved.